 Though there is a genetic component of visceral fat, the most significant causative factors are poor-quality diet and inactivity.
 Your body is an amazingly complex machine.
 It knows exactly what to do to keep you healthy, and it knows what to do to heal your body.

 Medical advice will talk about aerobic exercise helping out – which it can, but let’s dive into detail a bit more.

 The body can handle a large quantity of food with no problem.
 What it cannot handle are aggressive calories.

 You see, not all calories are the same when it comes to being stored as body fat.
 When you eat, a digestive traffic cop tells calories where to go.
 How aggressively calories approach this cop determines whether they will be stored as visceral fat or subcutaneous fat.

 But if the digestive cop has to deal with a bunch of aggressive requests all at once, he or she just throws them in the fat cells.
-For example, when you consume refined carbohydrates and sugars, your body breaks them down into simple sugars (glucose), and then sends it to your bloodstream.
+For example, when you consume refined carbohydrates and sugars, your body breaks them down into simple sugars (glucose) and then sends them to your bloodstream.

 Because refined carbs and sugars contain no fiber to slow digestion down, the glucose is absorbed quickly into the bloodstream, and your blood glucose levels rise.

 Whenever you eat foods that rapidly increase levels of glucose in your bloodstream (called aggressive calories), your body is likely to store the excess glucose as fat.

 That’s because your body can only deal with a certain amount of glucose at one time.
 According to researchers, the body has only around 40 calories of glucose circulating in the bloodstream at a time.
 Anything that exceeds that amount has to be rapidly cleared from the bloodstream to keep blood sugar levels normal, which means that most of it end up in the fat cells.